-Also known as sodium hydrogen sulfate, sodium bisulfate is a dry acid that is sort of grainy, and you merely keep it in a container and use it as needed.
+Also known as sodium hydrogen sulfate, sodium bisulfate is a dry acid that is sort of grainy, and you can store it in a container and use it as needed.
 In addition to swimming pools and hot tubs, it is also used as a food additive and even a cleaning agent.
+Who knew!

 The Optimum pH Level

 For you and your family to swim safely in your pool, the pH level has to be a certain number, with most experts recommending that it remain between 7.2 and 7.8 at all times.
 If it gets too high or too low, you simply add either an acid or an alkali to even it out some.

 Most of the products on the market that do this are inexpensive to purchase, and most pool owners check the pH level at least weekly if not more often just to make sure it stays between those two numbers.

 Two items can be used if the pH level in your swimming pool gets too high, and they are described here:

 This product keeps all of the chemicals in your pool at healthy levels.
 It also stops your pool equipment from becoming corroded, prevents your water from becoming cloudy, and gets rid of microbes and bacteria in the water so it can be safe for you and your family to swim there.

 It is also water-soluble and therefore dissolves easily once you place it in the water in your pool.
 Not to be confused with Sodium hypochlorite – you can read about it here.

 This is another ingredient that can lower the pH level and alkalinity in your swimming pool.
 It is also used to clean the tiles in your pool or spa and get rid of calcium scale deposits, rust, and mold.